macedoti13/macedoti13/README.md

 # Hi there, I'm Thiago👋

 ## I'm an apiring data scientist, studying hard to get my first job!
+## Also persuing a Bachelor's degree in Data Science and A.I at [PUCRS]
 - 🔭 I’m currently working as an intern at PROCERGS
 - 🌱 I’m currently learning Data Science (Machine Learning to be more specific)
 <div align="center">